Operation Vanity: Operation

-In retaliation for the downing of an Air Rhodesia Flight 827, the Rhodesian Air Force (RhAF) planned a bombing raid against a ZIPRA training camp situated nearby the town of Luso in Angola.
+In retaliation for the downing of Air Rhodesia Flight 827, the Rhodesian Air Force (RhAF) planned a bombing raid against a ZIPRA training camp situated nearby the town of Luso in Angola.
 The Rhodesians estimated that there were 3000 ZIPRA soldiers, as well as Cuban and East German advisors, based there.
 The Rhodesians were only able to provide four Canberra bombers for the raid and required three additional aircraft which would be provided clandestinely by the South African Air Force (SAAF).
-Three SAAF Canberra bombers of 12 Squadron, under the command of Major Hannes Bekker, were armed with Alpha cluster bombs and took off around 18h15 from Air Force Base Waterkloof, South Africa on 25 February 1979.
+Three SAAF Canberra bombers of 12 Squadron, under the command of Major Hannes Bekker, were armed with Alpha cluster bombs and took off around 18:15 hours from Air Force Base Waterkloof, South Africa on 25 February 1979.
 From there they flew northwards to the Victoria Falls airfield in Rhodesia and landed after dark.
 There the navigators planned the raid for the following morning.
 The strike leader was Squadron Leader Chris Dixon, 5 Squadron Rhodesian Air Force, call-sign Green Leader.
-Three SAAF and three RhAF were armed with 5 Alpha bombs each while the last Rhodesian Canberra bomber was armed with six 1000 lb bombs.
+Three SAAF and three RhAF aircraft were armed with 5 Alpha bombs each while the last Rhodesian Canberra bomber was armed with six 1000 lb bombs.

 The flight of seven bombers took off at 06h30 on 26 February 1979 headed for the target, which was located 1100 km to the north-west.
 Additional Rhodesian aircraft were provided in the form of one Dakota command and control aircraft and two Hawker Hunter fighters.
 Initially command passed to Flight Lieutenant Ted Brent because of radio problems, but would return to Chris Dixon later in the flight.
 The flight headed over Zambia and then into Angola, dodging both countries' air defence radars, before turning towards the Benguela Railway west of Luso which followed east toward the target.
 By this time they had formed into two formations of four and three bombers, line abreast, hitting a rainstorm which cleared up two minutes from the target.
 The bombers, now line-abreast dropped to a height of 300 ft so that the Alpha bombs, a type of cluster bomb, would cover an area 300 by 1000 meters.
 As they attacked, rows and rows of bungalows could be seen by the pilots with no anti-aircraft fire received, nor vehicles seen nor anyone on the parade ground, giving the pilots the impression of an empty camp.